ghc-proposals/ghc-proposals/README.rst

   * For programmers: most proposals make the language just a bit more complicated;
   * For GHC maintainers:  most proposals make the implementation a bit more complicated;
   * For future proposers:  most proposals consume syntactic design space add/or add new back-compat burdens, both of which make new proposals harder to fit in.
-  * It is much, much harder subsequently to remove an extensiuon than it is to add it.
+  * It is much, much harder subsequently to remove an extension than it is to add it.

-  All these costs contitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.
+  All these costs constitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.
 The tax may well be worth it (a language without polymorphism would be simpler but we don't want it), but the case should be made.

   The case is stronger if lots of people jump in saying "yes, this would be so